SnakebiteEF2000/Backupscript/README.md

 3. When prompted, enter a password for the `resync-backup` user.
 4. The script will create a user named `resync-backup`, a folder named `backups` in the user's home directory, and set the appropriate permissions for the folder.

-That's it!
+For more information to Resync refere to [there Github](https://github.com/resync/resync) That's it!
 The server will now perform backups of the specified directory on a regular basis, and store the backups in the `backups` folder on the receiving end.